RajashekarRaju/hangman-compose/README.md

 ### Thanks to [Cicero Hellmann](https://github.com/cicerohellmann) For giving this cool idea to build Hangman game with Compose for Android.

 ![Game Banner](/assets/banner_hangman.png)
+This project is now built with **Kotlin Multiplatform Compose**.
+The same game logic runs on Android and Windows.

 ## :arrow_down: Download